packagist/private-packagist-docs/docs/mirrored-repositories.md

 ## Adding a Mirrored Repository

-You can add additional mirrored repositories on your organization's settings page under "Mirroring".
+You can add additional mirrored repositories on your organization's settings page under *Mirroring*.

-For private repositories that require authentication, first create credentials under Settings &gt; Manage Credentials, then add the mirrored repository and select the credential during setup.
+For private repositories that require authentication, first create credentials under *Settings > Manage Credentials*, then add the mirrored repository and select the credential during setup.

 After adding a new mirrored repository, run `composer update mirrors` in your projects to update the download locations in your lock file to point to your Private Packagist repository instead.

-See also: [Mirroring Magento Marketplace Packages](mirror-magento-marketplace.md) for a detailed walkthrough.
+See also: [Mirroring Magento Marketplace Packages](mirror-magento-marketplace) for a detailed walkthrough.

 ## Repository Priority

-When you have multiple mirrored repositories, you can reorder them by dragging and dropping on the Mirroring settings page.
+When you have multiple mirrored repositories, you can reorder them by dragging and dropping on the *Mirroring* settings page.
 The order determines which repository's packages are used when multiple repositories provide the same package.

 Repositories at the top of the list have higher priority.
 When a package exists in multiple repositories, the repository higher in the list will be used to mirror that package.
 Once a package is mirrored from one repository, it cannot be added from another repository.